Anxiety And Sex: Tips For Managing Your Nervousness

 Past sexual abuse* can also contribute to anxiety around sexual intimacy.
 You may consider processing what you have experienced with a licensed mental health professional.
 If you feel comfortable, opening up your partner could also help them understand you better and determine how to best support you.

-*If you or someone you know is experiencing any abuse, contact the National Domestic Violence Hotline at 1-800-799-7233 for support and resources.
+If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
+Support is available 24/7.

 Try to work through your feelings